 - Line a piece of aluminum foil over the oven toaster tray (so you don’t have to wash it later) and place the salmon on top.

 - Bake the fish at 400F for 25-30 minutes.
 Prepare a small plate/bowl with soy sauce and yuzu extract.
 I use this brand of yuzu and dip salmon in the sauce to enjoy.
 Goes very well with white rice.

 - 1 Broiled Salmon (recipe from above), break up into rough uneven pieces by hands

-- Japanese rice (2 cups uncooked rice)
+- Cooked Japanese rice (I used 2 cups uncooked rice)